-A Minor Role by U.A.
+‘A Minor Role’ by U.A.
 Fanthorpe is a reflection on the role the poet has been forced to play within society due to her illness.
-There is a fine line between the life the poet wants and the one she has, and this is explored through the constant changing narrative directions of the poem.
-Fanthorpe challenges the reader to reflect on their own life, on the role they play and how they present themselves to society.
+There is a fine line between the life the poet wants and the one she has, and this is explored through the constantly changing narrative directions of the poem.
+Fanthorpe challenges the reader to reflect on their own life, on the role they play, and how they present themselves to society.

 Although the tone of the poem is overly sardonic, there are flashes of an innate desire to live and to thrive.
-Fanthorpe seems to be caught in a purgatory of wanting more, and finding out how to live as she is.
+Fanthorpe seems to be caught in a purgatory of wanting more and finding out how to live as she is.

 The tone Fanthorpe evokes could be read as bitter, she is envious of those who have the ‘star part’ while she has to read the ‘unobtrusive’.
 The desire for something different, even just a ‘simpler illness’ illustrates Fanthorpe’s frustration.
 The poem is about wanting to change who you are in society, how you project yourself into the world and how you are received.

-A large amount of the semantics from the poem come from the field of the theatre.
+A large amount of the semantics from the poem comes from the field of the theatre.
 This relates to the idea of identity as a performance.
 Considering the inter-textual reference to ‘Oedipus Rex’, the use of theatrical semantics could be a reference to Shakespeare’s ‘As You Like It’, in which Jacques says ‘All the world’s a stage’.
 The performance of life is one everyone is involved with, ‘all the men and women merely players’ they have their exits and their entrances.’
 Fanthorpe forces the reader to question the performance of identity.

-A Minor Role Structure
+Structure of A Minor Role

-A Minor Role is split into 6 unequal stanzas, with major irregularity in line length and stanza shape.
+‘A Minor Role is split into 6 unequal stanzas, with major irregularity in line length and stanza shape.
 There is no rhyme scheme, and lines are often enjambed to increase the flow of the poem.
 The truncated lines, sometimes enjambed and sometimes broken into pieces with caesuras bring a chaotic rhythm to the poem.
 It seems as if Fanthrope is freely speaking the poem, with the strange and unmelodic poem a reflection of her thought process.

 The differing stanza lengths could be a reflection of the differing roles that one can play in society.
 Similarly, the strange form could be a reflection of the erratic mindset Fanthorpe feels after not ending in the role she would have liked.
 You can read the full poem here.

-A Minor Role Poem Analysis
+Analysis of A Minor Role

-A Minor Role begins with the first personal pronoun, focusing the attention directly on the poet.
-The beginning is idea for the poet, with her desire for the ‘star part’ being realised through her instant directing of the audience to herself.
+‘A Minor Role begins with the first personal pronoun, focusing the attention directly on the poet.
+The beginning is an idea for the poet, with her desire for the ‘star part’ being realized through her instant directing of the audience to herself.
 This idea of being central is further explored with the state of being ‘observed’.
 The poet enjoys the attention of the reader and this central concept of being seen on the ‘stage’ illuminates most of the poem.
 This idea of ‘stage’ also begins to set the central extended metaphor of the poem, with the idea of performing a ‘part’ in society being imitated through the poet on the stage.

 The use of ‘exits and entrances’, as mentioned above, could be a reference to Shakespeare’s ‘As You Like It’, in which the concept of identity as a performance is also explored.
 Nevertheless, the reliance on the semantics of the stage punctuates Fanthorpe’s idea equally.
 The first stanza is very visual, and the imagery of the stage projects a certain view of the poet.
 This stanza is polysemic, on one hand, it can be read as an actual performance, perhaps with the poet reminiscing on a past stage performance.
 Yet, the images could also be interpreted as a reference to the poet playing a role in society.